sigoden/proxyfor/README.md

 ### Proxy mode

-The client sets the proxy to `http://localhost:8080` for forproxy to analyze the connections.
+The client sets the proxy to `http://localhost:8080` for forproxy to capture the http(s) traffic.

 ```sh
 $ forproxy